arpanroy41/meal-booking-system/README.md

 **NEVER commit your `.env` file to version control!**

 The `.env` file is already in `.gitignore`.
 Always use:
-- Environment variables for secrets
+- Environment variables for local development
-- GitHub Secrets for CI/CD
+- Vercel Environment Variables for Vercel deployment
-- GitLab CI/CD Variables for GitLab
+- GitHub Secrets for GitHub Actions CI/CD
-- Vercel Environment Variables for Vercel
+- Netlify Environment Variables for Netlify

 ## 🔄 Updates & Maintenance